elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/AddActivities.rst

 Sample request
 ~~~~~~~~~~~~~~

-A sample request consisting of two comments (one of which is a reply) and a mention is below.
+Here is a sample request consisting of three activities: one simple comment, one comment reply that includes a mention, and a mention in the body of the document:

 ..  literalinclude:: /_fragments/activities/AddActivitiesRequest.json
     :language: JSON